erkannt/momentum-control-for-crane-load-stabilization-dissertation/README.md

 pdftk A=diss-haarhoff.pdf B=blank.pdf cat B1 B1 A B1 B1 B1-end output diss-haarhoff.paddedWithBlanks.pdf
 ````

-Add a 3mm margin to all pages, center the existing content but then shift it over to the outer edges by 10mm:
+Add a 3mm margin to all pages, center the existing content but then shift it over to the outer edges:

 ```
 gs -q -dNOPAUSE -dBATCH \